-There are other plans and projects that are relevant to the 'in combination' assessment, most notably Thames Water's final Water Resource Management Plan (2012) and the Environment Agency's Vale of White Horse Catchment Abstraction Management Strategy.
+There are other plans and projects that are relevant to the 'in combination' assessment, most notably Thames Water's draft Water Resource Management Plan (2015-40) and the Environment Agency's Kennet and Vale of White Horse Catchment Abstraction Licencing Strategy.
 These have been taken into account in this assessment.